GR74/minime/docs/DOCUMENTATION_SUMMARY.md

 ## Overview

+MiniMe is an identity-conditioned LLM orchestration system that combines personal identity principles, memory from Obsidian vaults, and multi-agent orchestration to create a personalized AI assistant.

 This document provides a complete summary of all documentation in the MiniMe project, organized by category for easy navigation.

 ## 📁 Documentation Structure